 Sage CRM offers a field type called 'Currency'.
 These currency fields allow you to specify a value and a currency ID.
 They are actually held as two separate fields in the database.
 It is important to release that if you have quoted and stored a value in a currency that value will remain the same on the record regardless of exchange rate changes.
 If a customer is quoted USD 100,000 for a project, it will remain USD 100,000.
 This is the value stored in the database.

 However, a user reporting on the data in another currency may see a change in the project value, if the exchange rates have been changed since the last time the report was run.

 The converted values of currency fields are calculated by triangulation.
 The monetary value entered by the user is divided by the currency specified to get the value in the base currency, then multiplied by the exchange rate specified for the user's preferred currency.

 The calculation uses the rates that are stored in the system and is done on demand using those stored rates.

 These rates are controlled in the Administration screens under

 Administration -> Data Management -> Currency

-If the MultiCurrency features are being used then some form of process for maintaining the currency rates against the base currency will need to be decided.
+If the Multi-currency features are being used then some form of process for maintaining the currency rates against the base currency will need to be decided.
 How often will the stored rates be changed, and by whom?
-For some organizations, a quarterly update may be sufficient.
+For some organisations, a quarterly update may be sufficient.
 Others may decide on daily or weekly.